What is FutureFeed?

 Livestock feed supplementation with FutureFeed is the solution.
-It can improve farm profitability, tackle climate change and help improve livestock health and growth.
-FutureFeed can also provide farmers access to other income streams through carbon markets and provide access to premium niche markets through a low carbon footprint and environmentally friendly product where markets and regulation allow.
+It could improve farm profitability and will tackle climate change without adverse impact on livestock productivity.
+FutureFeed may also provide farmers access to other income streams through carbon markets and provide access to premium niche markets through a low carbon footprint and environmentally friendly product where markets and regulation allow.

 Our new natural livestock feed supplement is good for the animals, good for climate change and great for business.

-Globally, 1.3 billion people depend, partially or entirely, on livestock for their livelihoods.
+Globally, over a billion people depend, partially or entirely, on livestock for their livelihoods.
 Livestock provides protein and micronutrients to many of the world’s 830 million people experiencing food insecurity.

 Cows and sheep produce methane, a greenhouse gas that is 28 times more powerful than carbon dioxide.
 Despite misconceptions, most cow methane comes from burps (90%) rather than farts (10%).
 Livestock produce the equivalent of 5% of human-generated greenhouse gases each year, or five times Australia’s total emissions.

 If 10% of the livestock industry used the Future Feed supplement, it would have the same positive climate effect as removing 100 million cars from the road.